Jace Addy

 Emily Treffert

 What is your major?
-Landscape and urban studies with a sustainability certificate
+Landscape and urban studies and Environmental Studies, with certificates in sustainability, integrative design for built and natural environments, and French

 Expected graduation: May 2026